 An abscessed tooth is not uncommon.
-It occurs when puss builds in a tooth allowing bacteria to grow leading to an infection.
+It occurs when pus builds up in a tooth, allowing bacteria to grow.
+This can lead to an infection.
 There are many reasons this can happen, and it can impact various areas of the tooth.
-Those at the tip of the root are called a periapical abscess, whereas those that occur near the gums are called periodontal abscesses.
+An abscess at the tip of the root is called a periapical abscess, whereas those that occur near the gums are called periodontal abscesses.
 All of them need treatment.
-If you need help with an abscessed tooth in TX, our team at Lovett Dental Corpus Christi can help you quickly.
+If you need help with an abscessed tooth, our team at Lovett Dental Corpus Christi can help you quickly.

 Symptoms of an Abscessed Tooth

 There are numerous signs that an abscessed tooth may be present.
 If you any tooth pain, get it checked out right away.
 The sooner you do, the less intense the pain will become, and the easier treatment is.
 The following are key signs to look for in this particular condition: